 The key element to any budget is income.
 Without a regular source of funds, there is no sustainable way to pay bills and make purchases.
 For budget planning and management purposes, your net income, or take-home pay, is the only income that's important because it's the only money coming in that is spendable.
 If you have other sources of regular income, add those to your budget as well, but if you have sporadic income or bonuses, you likely can't count on those often enough to include them in your monthly accounting.

-Fixed expenses are bills that stay the same.
-Rent, car payments and car insurance bills are usually a set amount over a set period of time.
+Fixed expenses are bills that stay the same from month to month.
+Your rent, car payments and car insurance bills are usually a set amount over a set period of time.
 This predictability makes fixed expenses easy to account for in planning and managing your budget.

 Flexible, or variable, expenses fluctuate from one billing or budget period to another.
-The electric bill may be $100 one month and $150 the next for example, and you may spend $25 on gasoline one week but need $35 the next.
-Flexible expenses can be estimated and controlled with good budget habits.
+For example, the electric bill may be $100 one month and $150 the next due to colder temperatures that caused an increased need for heat.
+You may also spend $25 on gasoline one week but need $35 the next because you had to travel for a doctor appointment.
+These flexible expenses can be estimated and controlled with good budget habits.

 Unplanned expenses are a basic element of any good budget.
 According to financial author Dave Ramsey, emergencies always arise.
 By having funds set aside for dealing with unexpected events such as a flat tire or a broken water heater, you won't have to go into debt or completely ruin your budget to deal with the surprise expense.